felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.2.0-dev.5 =
+= 2.2.0-dev.6 =

-(2019/07/02) Refactored several Schema methods for standardization and "@id" optimizations.
+(2019/07/02) WooCommerce attributes used for variations are now excluded from the main Schema Product markup and used in each Schema Offer markup instead.

 = 2.1.0 =